Intel CEO out after consensual relationship with employee

 Krzanich joined Intel Corp. in 1982 as an engineer and rose through the ranks until he became CEO in 2013.
 During his tenure, Intel worked to push into growing businesses such as internet-based computing, high-speed memory chips and smart, connected objects that make up what’s known as the “Internet of Things,” or IoT — along with fields such as artificial intelligence and self-driving cars.

+Earlier this year, Google security researchers announced that they have discovered serious security flaws affecting computer processors built by Intel and other chipmakers.
+Google’s Project Zero team disclosed the vulnerability not long after Intel said it’s working to patch it.

+Krzanich sold about $39 million in Intel stock and options in late November of last year, after Intel was notified but before the security vulnerability was publicly known.
+Intel had said it was notified about the bugs in June.
+But the company also said at the time that the stock sale was unrelated to the security flaws.

-He had also been a champion of workplace diversity.
+Krzanich had also been a champion of workplace diversity.
 In 2015 at the CES gadget show in Las Vegas, Krzanich challenged the tech industry to increase the hiring of women and minorities, and he set a goal of full representation in his company’s workforce by 2020.
-Intel said it was investing $300 million to improve diversity at the company
+Intel said it was investing $300 million to improve diversity at the company.

+Krzanich’s resignation “comes at a difficult time for Intel,” said Cowen analyst Matthew Ramsay in a note to investors.
+He added that he does not see a “clear internal long-term successor” given recent high-profile departures at the company.
+Diane Bryant, the former president of Intel’s data center group, went to Google in 2017.
+Former CFO Stacy Smith announced his retirement last summer and Renee James, Intel’s former president, left in 2015.

+Given that so much change at the company was driven by Krzanich, Ramsay said his departure could make succession planning and further transitions “challenging.”

 His abrupt departure overshadowed otherwise positive news for the giant chip maker.